Nikon D3200 review - At just £279 it's a bit of a bargain

 23.2x15.4mm 24.0-megapixel sensor, 3.0x zoom (27-82.5mm equivalent), 770g

-The D3200's 24-megapixel resolution is far higher than any previous Nikon DSLR except the full-frame D800.
-Continuous shooting is up from 3fps to 4fps, which is the same speed as the D5100.
-The screen isn't articulated but it shares the D5100's 921,000-dot resolution – a vast improvement on the D3100's 230,000-dot screen.
-It even has one more button than the D5100, giving direct access to the drive mode, although a step back from the D3100's lever for the same function.
+The D3200's 24-megapixel resolution was a big step up for Nikon's budget line and remains the typical resolution for Nikon's range to this day, it's also considerably more pixels than the 1200D's 18-megapixel sensor.
+Continuous shooting is at a very respectable four frames-per-second.
+The screen isn't articulated but it shares the 921,000-dot resolution of many more expensive Nikon models – and is a vast improvement on the old D3100's 230,000-dot screen.
+It even has one more button than the then mid-range D5100, giving direct access to the drive mode, although a step back from the D3100's lever for the same function.

 Nikon's SLRs were the first to offer a customisable Auto ISO mode, letting the user set thresholds for shutter and ISO speed for precise control over the camera's behaviour in diminishing light.
 However, it doesn't allow for the fact that it's harder to avoid camera shake at longer focal lengths.
 The D3200 addresses this with an Auto option for the minimum shutter speed setting.
 This set the threshold to 1/30s for wide-angle shots with the 18-55mm kit lens, but raised it to 1/100s for telephoto shots.

 It's a useful improvement, but it's a shame that Nikon didn’t take the opportunity to redesign the layout of the ISO speed controls.
 Switching Auto ISO on or off still takes anything up to 20 button pushes.
 It's also unclear how the various ISO speed controls relate to each other.
 Another frustration is that the speed chosen by the Auto ISO system is only visible when using live view, and doesn’t appear in the information shown below the viewfinder.